Making Far-Away Family Members Feel Closer to Home

-I made photo flash cards for my one-year-old child to help recognize people’s faces.
+To help my one-year-old child recognize people’s faces, I created photo flash cards.
 It also helped her learn names of household objects and the places we go.
 I have no idea if it helped her to recognize them, but she liked looking at them.
 They were time consuming to make though, and if I were to do it again, I would probably just print the photos and not go to the trouble of cutting or laminating them, or I would upload them to a photo website to make a mini album.

 What ways do you try to help your kids get to know distant family members?